aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/1000-create-construct-hub.md

 {{% notice warning %}}
 Before you begin, make sure you have gone through the steps in the [Prerequisites](/15-prerequisites.html) section.

+You must also have Docker running and Yarn installed in your dev environment to complete this walkthrough.
 {{% /notice %}}

 ## Create parent directory